gstanden/orabuntu-lxc/README.md

 Orabuntu-LXC v7.0.0-alpha AC/DC Edition introduces support for fully-automated N-node LXD clusters creation.

 The 6.13.25.x-beta series releases are v7.0.0-alpha "precursor releases" previewing v7.0.0-alpha new features.
 These 6.13.25.x-beta series releases are gradually adding all the Orabuntu-LXC supported platforms (Oracle Linux, Fedora, CentOS, RedHat, Ubuntu) to fully-automated push-button LXD N-Node Cluster creation.
+Support for spans of LXC networks across multiple hosts and all of the AMIDE Edition features are retained.
+Users of the software can choose to build multi-host LXC network spans, or can opt for LXD clusters across multi-hosts.
+These configurations are made in the new anylinux/CONFIG file.

 Orabuntu-LXC v7.0.0-alpha AMIDE Edition will be released soon.
 The 6.13.25.x-beta AMIDE point releases preview the main new features: